RunestoneInteractive/thinkcspy/_sources/Debugging/RuntimeErrors.rst

 Runtime Errors
 --------------

 The second type of error is a runtime error, so called because the error does not appear until you run the program.
 These errors are also called **exceptions** because they usually indicate that something exceptional (and bad) has happened.

 Runtime errors are rare in the simple programs you will see in the first few chapters, so it might be a while before you encounter one.
+To see a runtime error in the activecode below, run it and enter "0" when prompted for input.

+.. activecode:: db_ex3_7

+   num_people_str = input("How many people will be eating pizza: ")
+   num_slices = 8
+   num_people_int = int(num_people_str)
+   slices_per_person = num_slices / num_people_int
+   print("Each person gets ", slices_per_person, " slices.")

 **Check your understanding**